 The Board of Trustees is made up of a diverse group of highly experienced built environment professionals with a strong set of complementary skills to support the development of the UK-GBC.

 As an industry leader, Andrew is passionate about sustainable urban development and regeneration.
-He understands that Jones Lang LaSalle has a responsibility to drive change and minimise the impact of real estate on the environment.
-He is fully committed to creating a more sustainable environment and has actively developed the firm’s Energy and Sustainability service capability.
+He understands that all businesses have a responsibility to lead change and minimise the impact of real estate on the environment.

 Peter William Rogers CBE, Director